Another-Axiom/GT_CustomMapExample/README.md

 - `Triggered By` - Defines which parts of the player will trigger this Trigger.
     - Options include Hands, Body, Head, BodyOrHead.
 Due to how Hand and Body/Head colliders work in GorillaTag, a single Trigger is unable to check for both at the same time.
+- `On Enable Trigger Delay` - After being enabled, how long before this Trigger can be triggered?
+Useful when setting up overlapping Triggers.
 - `General Retrigger Delay` - After being triggered, how long before this Trigger can be triggered again?
 - `Num Allowed Triggers` - How many times is this Trigger allowed to trigger?
 0 means infinite
 - `Retrigger After Duration` - Should this Trigger re-trigger if a player stays inside it for long enough?